Ileen Maisel

-Ileen Maisel is an American-born film producer, living in the United Kingdom.
+Ileen Maisel (April 6, 1955 – February 16, 2024) was an American-born film producer, living in the United Kingdom.
 In 2009, she was one of the founders of Amber Entertainment.
-Previously she was Senior Vice President of European Production for New Line Cinema.
+Previously, she was Senior Vice President of European Production for New Line Cinema.
 She was nominated for the 1999 Alexander Korda Award for BAFTA Award for Best Film for Onegin.

+She died in London on February 16, 2024, at the age of 68.